Rite de passage

 Rite de passage is a technical term in (mostly) Social Anthropology and Sociology.
 The word means any of the customs or ceremonials with which a given society marks important occasions in which a person moves from one status or condition to another, as in becoming adult, or married.
 There are common rites de passage to mark a mother's return to society after the birth, the naming of a child, puberty, initiation and so on.
 It is not obvious to all British people that dying, too, and the ceremonies associated with it, are rites de passage (the correct plural form): but in most cultures, including the Christian religion, death is passing from one world to the next, or another form of existence.

 Many modern writers prefer to use the direct English translation, rite[s] of passage.
-It is less affected.
+It is seen as less affected.